andrew-ge-wu/Site/content/posts/jarela-day-1-bootstrap.md

 ---

+## What's actually in the state dir

+It's worth being honest about what "day 1" actually means — code landing ≠ working integration.
+Here's what's in `~/.langgui` at the end of the day:

+**4 model providers configured.** Gemini (`gemini-2.5-flash`),
+DeepSeek (`deepseek-v4-pro`, set as default), GitHub Copilot fronting GPT-4o, and GitHub Copilot fronting Claude Opus 4.6.
+No Anthropic or OpenAI direct — Copilot's already paid for, so it fronts both.

+**3 agents created.** A default *Assistant* with the kitchen-sink tool list on GPT-4o; an *Echo* ("Innovator-Dreamer" persona) for brainstorming on GPT-4o with a tight 5-message history window; and an *Architect* ("Senior Architect" persona) on DeepSeek with the heavy tools — `shell_exec`, `propose_config_change` — so I can let it drive the box.

+**2 MCP servers, 1 working.**

+- `google-maps` via the official `@modelcontextprotocol/server-google-maps`
+  npx package, with the API key piped through `env`. ✅ Connected.
+- `time` via `uvx mcp-server-time`. ❌ Failing on startup with `MCP error -32000: Connection closed`.
+Almost certainly a `uvx` PATH issue when the app is launched from a scheduled task.
+Not fixed today.

+**Identity / access.** Tailscale identity passthrough is wired and my Google identity is on the access whitelist.
+From the phone over the tailnet, the server already knows it's me.

+**GitHub Copilot OAuth** completed end-to-end.
+Worth re-stating: the `ghu_` user-OAuth token (what you get from the device flow) is **different from** a `ghp_` PAT, which is **different from** a Models API token.
+Three different doors that all look like the same product.

+---

 *If you want to follow along, the repo is open at [github.com/andrew-ge-wu/jarela](https://github.com/andrew-ge-wu/jarela).
 It's a personal project — no roadmap, no SLA, no warranty.
 Just notes